Sovereign-Labs/solana-proofs/README.md

     * This means we don't need to chain the BankHashes - we can instead take the vote on a BankHash and if the SlotHashes account for that block contains our `BankHash`, that should be sufficient.

 * The below diagram indicates what the structure might look like when we want an attestation for 4 validators for `BankHash (n)`
-  - BankHash (n) is associated with the slot in which the CopyAccount is created by the `copy` program
+  - BankHash (n) is associated with the slot in which the CopyAccount is created by the `copy` program.
-  - Validators 1 and 2 land their votes in the slot that follows, and the vote state includes a `SlotHashes` field that **********
+  - Validators 1 and 2 land their votes in the slot that follows, which includes BankHash (n) in its `SlotHashes` field.
-  - Validators 3 and 4 land their votes in later slots but these still include BankHash (n) in their vote's `SlotHashes`
+  - Validators 3 and 4 land their votes in later slots but these still include BankHash (n) in the `SlotHashes` field as well.
-  - This same logic can be applied to a larger portion of the validator set to obtain supermajority guarantees assuming stake information is retrieved
+  - This same logic can be applied to a larger portion of the validator set to obtain supermajority guarantees assuming stake information is retrieved.
 ```
                                           Validator 1's vote
                                           Validator 2's vote        Validator 3's vote       Validator 4's vote